Haberman Feeder: How it works

 The feeder's design enables the feeder to be activated by tongue and gum pressure, imitating the mechanics involved in breastfeeding, rather than by sucking.

 A one-way valve separates the nipple from the bottle.
 Before starting the feeding, air is squeezed out of the nipple and is automatically replaced by breastmilk or formula through the valve.
 Milk cannot flow back into the bottle and is replenished continuously as the baby feeds.
 A slit valve opening near the tip of the nipple shuts between jaw compressions, preventing the baby from being overwhelmed with milk.
 Stopping or reducing the flow of milk is controlled by rotation of the nipple in the baby's mouth.
 Usually the nipple is marked with lines that indicate zero flow, moderate flow, and maximum flow.
-For infants who need assistance with their feeding efforts, mother—or whoever is feeding the baby—may apply a gentle pumping action to the body of the nipple.
+For infants who need assistance with their feeding efforts, whoever's feeding the baby may apply a gentle pumping action to the body of the nipple.

 The numbers in the cross section are listed below: